Quantization of Lorentzian free BV theories: factorization algebra vs algebraic quantum field theory: Quantizations and comparison

 Second, let us check the time-slice axiom.
 Given a Cauchy morphism $f : M \to N$ in $\Loc_m$, it suffices to show that the cochain map underlying $\A(f): \A(M) \to \A(N)$ in $\dgAlg_\bbC$ is a quasi-isomorphism.
 This is the case because the cochain map underlying $\A(f)$ is by definition the symmetric algebra extension of the pushforward cochain map $f_\ast : \FFF_\cc(M)[1] \to \FFF_\cc(N)[1]$ in $\Ch_\bbR$, which is a quasi-isomorphism by Theorem~\ref{th:time-slice-cl}. \end{proof}

-\begin{ex} Upgrading Examples~\ref{ex:P}, \ref{ex:CS} and \ref{ex:MW} to natural collections of free BV theories, one obtains from the constructions and results of this subsection AQFTs that quantize ordinary field theories, linear Chern-Simons theory and Maxwell $p$-forms (including linear Yang-Mills theory for $p=1$).
+\begin{ex} Taking the natural free BV theories from Example \ref{ex:natBV} as inputs, the constructions and results of this subsection produce AQFTs that quantize ordinary field theories, linear Chern-Simons theory and Maxwell $p$-forms (including linear Yang-Mills theory for $p=1$).
 In the case of the Klein-Gordon field and of Maxwell $p$-forms, earlier constructions of the same AQFTs can be found in \cite{linYM,hrep}. \end{ex}